 While entity establishment allows you to hire local talent and expand into a new international market, it requires an extensive amount of time, money, and expertise in the country’s local laws.
 An EOR can serve as an intermediary solution, offering hiring support and insight into entity establishment while you finalize the requirements.

 An alternative to hiring international employees or establishing an entity in another country is to engage contractors instead.
 Many companies use contractors as a cheaper option to hire remote, international talent.
-However, once a company grows large enough, it faces a substantial risk of misclassifying contractors as employees.
+However, once a company grows large enough, it faces a substantial risk of worker misclassification.
 A global EOR provides an efficient way to hire contractors as employees to avoid compliance risks.

 There are several important considerations to make when selecting an EOR partner: